SoWieMarkus/big-yek-monthly-cup/README.md

 # BYMC - BIG YEK Monthly Cup

 > [!NOTE]
-> The BYMC Monthly Cup has started partnering with [eCircuitMania](https://ecircuitmania.com/), and this project will no longer be maintained or updated.
+> BYMC has started partnering with [eCircuitMania](https://ecircuitmania.com/), and this project will no longer be maintained or updated.
 > Thank you to everyone who supported and contributed!

 > [!NOTE]